 All of the Presocratic philosophers wrestled with the relationship between the one and the many.
 In fact, this is the fundamental problem in philosophy that needs to be solved if the universe is to ultimately make sense.
 The fact that the Presocratics even recognized this as a problem in the first place is remarkable and constitutes a big leap forward in philosophical thought.
 This is why each of the Presocratics tried to find that arche, the unifying principle out of which everything else originated.

 The problem is that if we only see the individual components to the universe, then we lose continuity between the parts and the universe becomes unintelligible.
 On the other hand, if we focus on the whole, the individual parts lose their distinctiveness and become unrecognizable.

 The Presocratics eventually hit a wall because they couldn’t transcend the material universe in order to find the unifying principle.
 Plato tried to transcend this material barrier with his theory of Forms.
-Aristotle did the same with his Four Causes, thus moving the ball down the field significantly further.
+Aristotle did the same with his Unmoved Mover, thus moving the ball down the field significantly further.

 Logos as the Key Word of Western Civilization

 Logos is Heraclitus’ key word.
 The word logos means “word.”
 It is the key word for Heraclitus.
 And because of Heraclitus’ impact, it is the key word of the Western philosophical tradition.